GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 Parameters:

 --create_results_table: Flag to indicate that a results table should be created.
-It has a value of 'store_true', so this flag will be set to False, unless it is provided in the command.
+It has a value of `store_true`, so this flag will be set to False, unless it is provided in the command.